kellyhennigan/MID_processing_example/README.md

 ### Subject-level GLMs
-From terminal command line, run:
+From terminal command line, cd to your scripts directory and run:
 ```
 python glm_mid.py
 ```